df2k2/resume/README.md

 ## **Objective**

-**Secure a long-term e-commerce consulting and development role**
+**Secure a long-term e-commerce consulting, software architect, technical lead, or senior development role**

 ----

 ## **Experience**

+### **Sr. Magento Developer**<br>June 2017 - February 2018<br><small>**Guidance Solutions, Inc.** &bullet; _Marina Del Rey, CA (Telecommuted)_</small>

+Magento 1.x / 2.x development, consultation, solutions, and architecture in a collaborative team environment on large ecommerce retail projects.

+* Development and architecture within the Magento Commerce 1.x and 2.x (Enterprise Edition) Framework
+* Project audit and resolution with performance and security issues

 ### **Sr. Magento Developer / Consultant**<br>July 2016 - February 2017<br><small>**Dyode, Inc.**  &bullet;   _Anaheim, CA  (Telecommuted)_</small>

 Project-Based Independent Contractor.
 Worked on Active Ride Shop (activerideshop.com) production website and architecture / development of a re-build which has been ceased due to internal decision to re-platform off of Magento.

 * Re-configured VCS to properly manage deployments on production and development servers.
-* Performance and code audits with report
+* Performance and code audits with reports
 * Optimized code and database to prepare for holiday sales
 * Installed 3rd-party modules and developed custom modules
 * Security audits and secured / removed files that exposed sensitive data publicly